 Council's operating surplus for the year was \$6.6 million.
-This surplus is mainly the result of subsidy and grant revenue received for capital expenditure projects and is offset in part by not fully rate funding the depreciation expense.
+The surplus is not a cash surplus but rather the result of accounting requirements.
+The surplus is mainly due to subsidy and grant revenue received for capital expenditure projects, offset in part by not fully rate funding depreciation expense, and is not directly due to increases in rates charged.